kubukoz/blog/mdoc/flakes-first-steps.md

 }
 ```

-We'll talk about syntax later.
+We'll talk about the syntax later.

 Save this as `flake.nix` in a new directory and you'll be able to run: